نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Methodology: This guideline is recognized as one of the most comprehensive national approaches for evaluating the sustainability status of forest ecosystems, developed based on ecological and managerial principles.
-In this method, six main criteria are examined, including the extent of forest resources, biodiversity, health, vitality and integrity, productive functions of forest resources, protective and environmental functions, and social and economic functions.
-Each of these criteria includes a set of sub-indicators, indicators, and assessment variables, comprising a total of 22 indicators and 83 variables.
-For each variable, scoring was conducted based on the current conditions of the study area, and finally, by applying a weighted averaging approach, the final score of each criterion and the overall sustainability level of the forest ecosystem were calculated and classified.
-Moreover, to complement the analysis and achieve a more precise understanding of environmental change trends, Landsat 7 satellite images from the years 2011 and Landsat 8 satellite images from the years 2021 were also utilized.
+Material and Methods: This guideline represents one of the most comprehensive national frameworks for assessing the sustainability of forest ecosystems, developed based on ecological and managerial principles.
+The methodology evaluates six primary criteria: the extent of forest resources, biodiversity, health, vitality and integrity, productive functions of forest resources, protective and environmental functions, and socio-economic functions.
+Each criterion comprises a set of sub-indicators, indicators, and measurement variables, totaling 22 indicators and 83 variables.
+Scoring was performed for each variable based on the current regional status; subsequently, through weighted averaging, the final score for each criterion and the overall sustainability level of the forest ecosystem were calculated and classified.
+Furthermore, to complement the analysis and achieve a more precise understanding of environmental trends, Landsat 7 satellite imagery from 2011 and Landsat 8 imagery from 2021 were utilized.

-Results: Based on the results of this study, the final ecosystem score for forest stands in the Malekshahi watershed was determined to be 55, placing the region in the moderate sustainability category.
-Several factors contributed to the decline in the forest ecosystem's sustainability in this area.
-Limited agricultural lands, especially in mountainous regions, and high demand for arable land have led to the expansion of agricultural activities into forest areas, consequently resulting in deforestation.
-This deforestation has caused a reduction in biodiversity, soil quality degradation, and environmental issues such as decreased water absorption capacity and increased particulate matter.
-Furthermore, land-use change analysis for the period 2011 to 2021 shows that forest area decreased from 6,266 hectares in 2011 to 5,364 hectares in 2021, while agricultural lands increased from 2,527 hectares in 2011 to 2,557 hectares in 2021.
-Additionally, rangelands have increased by 2%, reaching 1,331 hectares in 2021.
+Results: According to the results of this study, the final sustainability score for the forest ecosystem in the Malekshahi watershed was calculated as 55, which classifies the region's sustainability as "moderate."
+Several factors have contributed to the decline of forest ecosystem stability in this area.
+Limited availability of agricultural land, particularly in mountainous regions, coupled with high demand for arable land, has led to the expansion of farming activities into forested areas, resulting in significant deforestation.
+This degradation has further led to a reduction in biodiversity, soil quality deterioration, and environmental issues such as decreased water absorption capacity and increased dust storms (haze).
+Land-use change analysis between 2011 and 2021 indicates that forest cover decreased from 6,266 hectares to 5,364 hectares during this period.
+Conversely, agricultural land increased from 2,527 hectares in 2011 to 2,557 hectares in 2021.
+Additionally, rangelands experienced a 2% increase, reaching 1,331 hectares by 2021.

-Conclusion: The findings of this study indicate a trend of forest degradation and unstable changes in the region’s land use.
-To counter this trend and enhance sustainability levels, adopting integrated management strategies is essential.
-Recommended measures include increasing local community participation in the protection and sustainable use of forest resources, establishing effective governance systems in natural resource management, and enhancing ecological resilience through vegetation restoration and control of destructive exploitation.
-Additionally, implementing alternative livelihood programs such as the development of beekeeping, cultivation of medicinal plants, expansion of handicraft industries, and utilization of sustainable tourism opportunities can reduce pressure on forest resources while improving the socioeconomic conditions of local residents and promoting the sustainability of forest ecosystems.
-Overall, the findings of this study emphasize the necessity of integrating ecological and managerial approaches in natural resource planning and policymaking.
+Conclusion: The findings of this research highlight a trend of forest degradation and unsustainable land-use changes within the region.
+To counter this trend and enhance sustainability levels, the adoption of integrated management strategies is essential.
+Recommended measures include increasing local community participation in the conservation and sustainable exploitation of forest resources, establishing a good governance system in natural resource management, and enhancing ecological resilience through revegetation and the control of destructive practices.
+Furthermore, implementing alternative livelihood programs—such as developing apiculture, cultivating medicinal plants, expanding handicrafts, and leveraging sustainable tourism capacities—can alleviate pressure on forest resources while improving the socio-economic status of residents and increasing the sustainability of forest ecosystems.
+Overall, the results of this study emphasize the necessity of integrating ecological and managerial approaches into natural resource planning and policymaking.

 کلیدواژهها [English]